 Abortion starts a new menstrual cycle, so your period should go back to normal 4-8 weeks after your abortion.
 When your next period will come depends on the birth control method you use.

-If you’re not on birth control, you should have a period by 8 weeks after your abortion.
-If you’re not using birth control and you don’t get your period 8 weeks after your abortion, call your doctor or health center.
+If you’re not on hormonal birth control, you should have a period by 8 weeks after your abortion.
+If you’re not using hormonal birth control and you don’t get your period 8 weeks after your abortion, call your doctor or health center.

 How soon can I have sex after an in-clinic abortion?